 When we started this research project, we were rather skeptical that we would find any effect of the Euro on structural reforms.
 English-speaking countries like the US, New Zealand, the UK, and Ireland had started major deregulation processes way before the birth of the Euro, some Nordic countries (in and out of the Euro area) had followed more recently as a result of poor economic performance in the nineties, and some laggards like Greece, Belgium, Italy, France and Germany were struggling to keep the pace.
 The Euro did not seem to have much to do with this timing.
 Much to our surprise, the empirical results were different.
 We uncovered significant correlations between the speed of adoption of structural reforms in the goods market and the adoption of the Euro.
-On the other hand, we find no effect for labor market reform; this does NOT mean that these reforms have not happened (even though they have been slower than in product markets), but it means that the Euro does not seem to have had a detectable effect on these reforms.
+With respect to labor markets, the picture is more nuanced and complex.
+We find no evidence that the adoption of the Euro has accelerated labor market reforms in the "primary" market.
+This result does not imply that NO labor market reforms have occurred in Europe, but rather means that the adoption of the Euro has not accelerated reforms.
+However, in several countries in Europe, we now have a "secondary" market of labor with temporary and much more flexible contracts.
+We still do not have good data on a comparable international basis to examine the evolution of the markets.
+Indirectly, however, one could look at whether nominal wages have reacted more or less to past inflation and whether there has been wage moderation and, therefore, a smaller "second round" inflationary effect.
+We find that, in countries preparing to enter the Euro during the period from 1993 to 1998, there have indeed been signs of substantial wage moderation and a slowing down of the adjustment of nominal wages to past inflation.
+This is likely to have been part of the macroeconomic efforts to meet the criteria to enter the monetary union.
+After the adoption of the Euro, wage moderation seems to have lost some steam, perhaps as a result of "fatigue."
+However, in certain countries such as Germany, wage moderation continued until recently.
+In others, like Italy and France, the evidence is mixed.

 We also investigated the sequencing of goods and labor market reforms.
 The former have generally come sooner than the latter.
 This important issue has been raised by Blanchard and Giavazzi (2003) and empirically investigated by Fiori, Nicoletti, Scarpetta, and Schiantarelli (2007).
 Our results show that deregulation of labor markets is made easier by product market deregulation.
-However, there is one aspect of labor market flexibility which seems to be a useful precondition for product market deregulation: namely, the reduction of firing costs.
-This makes sense, since deregulation of product markets implies labor reallocations across firms and sectors.
+However, there are features of the labor market which seem to be a useful precondition for product market deregulation: namely, the reduction of firing costs and, even more, the existence of unemployment benefits.
+This makes sense, since deregulation of product markets implies labor reallocations across firms and sectors, which require some labor market flexibility, any may lead, at least in the short run, to higher unemployment.